-Many of our participants ask to see a Physiotherapist near them when their particular health circumstance means that it may be more appropriate for them to be seeking treatment from an Exercise Physiologist instead.
+Many of our participants see a Physiotherapist near them when their particular health circumstance means that it may be more appropriate for them to be seeking treatment from an NDIS-registered Exercise Physiologist instead.

-So how do you know when you should be seeing an Exercise Physiologist?
+So how do you know when you should be using an Exercise Physiologist?
 What exactly do they do, and how does their service differ from that of a Physiotherapist?

 We asked one of our Senior Exercise Physiologists, Tayla Dinuccio, to provide a breakdown of the main differences between these two allied health professions so that you can make a more informed choice that suits your individual needs.